nada-y/Al-Ain-Book-Lover-website/README.md

 All information inside website is not real information.

+It is static website .

 # Files used

 Files that I used in this project are :

-- main HTML file
+- index.html
-- main CSS file
+- main.css